Forest & Folk Homeschool Program

 - a dedicated exploration of local flora and fauna, allowing students more opportunities to identify plants, animals and mycelium while using the natural world as a platform for creating art

-- more time spent in the great outdoors, with a focus on foraging and identification (ex: picking wild chicory to take back to the classroom and utilize in a medicinal recipe
+- ample time spent in the great outdoors, with a focus on foraging and identification (ex: picking wild chicory to take back to the classroom and utilize in a medicinal recipe)

 - focus on building relationships with each other, creating a strong community and lasting bonds

-- monthly visits from visiting craftspeople, who may now also include experts in the fields of herbal medicine, mushroom/plant/bird identification, etc...
+- monthly visits from visiting craftspeople, including experts in the fields of herbal medicine, mushroom/plant/bird identification, etc...